 However, their calculator was much more intuitive with regard to PMI.
 If you entered in a 20% or higher down payment, it simply ignored PMI.
 If you put anything lower, it calculated it at around a half a percent, but also adjusted it based on loan amount and down payment.

-The second image shows the same monthly payment with taxes, insurance, PMI, and HOA dues included.
+The second image to the right shows the same monthly payment with taxes, insurance, PMI, and HOA dues included.
 Once all costs are factored in the monthly payment is nearly 50% higher.

 So yes, it’s very important to consider and calculate all potential costs, and to utilize a calculator that gives you the option to include them all.

-This is fine if you don’t have impounds and pay insurance and taxes on your own, but otherwise it greatly diminishes what you’ll actually have to pay each month, as illustrated above.
+This is fine if you don’t have impounds and pay insurance and property taxes on your own, but otherwise it greatly diminishes what you’ll actually have to pay each month, as illustrated above.